 Preparing your car for winter weather is more than just checking to see if the heater is working perfectly.
-Take a few precautions before you brave the cold and snow and you’ll a whole lot safer as you make your way through the winter wonderland outside.
+Take a few precautions before you brave the cold and snow and you’ll feel a whole lot safer as you make your way through the winter wonderland outside.

 Get A Pre-Season Inspection